6 Best Practices for Better Incident Management

-Modern organizations today are managing increasingly complex technology portfolios and pressured to deliver on innovation—all while facing far higher stakes than ever before when it comes to maintaining service performance and reliability.
+Modern Enterprise organizations today are managing increasingly complex technology portfolios and pressured to deliver on innovation—all while facing far higher stakes than ever before when it comes to maintaining service performance and reliability.
 While these demands may seem like a paradox, many organizations have been successful in implementing processes that enable them to balance both agility and risk.
 In this post, I’ll touch on the importance of integrating incident response with your ITSM tool and walk you through the steps on how to effectively balance agility and risk.

 Step 1: Integrate Incident Response and ITSM

-You can’t add minutes during an outage, so prioritizing your planned work outside of an incident effectively is key—and part of that is using an incident resolution platform like PagerDuty to manage and tie your unplanned work back to the planned work that’s tracked in your ITSM tool like Jira, ServiceNow, or Remedy.
+You can’t add minutes during an outage, so prioritizing your planned work outside of an incident effectively is key—and part of that is using an Enterprise incident management platform like PagerDuty to manage and tie your unplanned work back to the planned work that’s tracked in your ITSM tool like Jira, ServiceNow, or Remedy.

 How does that help?
 First, information flows from ITSM into PagerDuty so that responders know what has changed and who is reporting an impact.
 Next, follow-up items from PagerDuty are sent back into ITSM, including outcomes of the postmortem that need to be prioritized.